 Shooting A Deer:

-9) Take a map with you.
-I have bulldozed a nice path around the entire Kentucky deer hunting property, but there are trails throughout the property sparingly.
+7) Take a map with you.
+There are trails throughout the property sparingly.
 Some people like branches and limbs around them; others don't.
 Take out a saw to trim back what you need to.
 I have a larger "pole saw" kept at the cabin if you'd like to use it as well.
 Bowhunters will be placing some of their own stands in planned ambush areas.
 They know what they need to bring.

-12) Hunts are to be paid in full 60 days prior, but 30 days prior is the hard deadline.
-Your Kentucky hunting date will be sold to someone else, and your deposit forfeited.
+9) Hunts are to be paid in full 60 days prior, but 30 days prior is the hard deadline.
+Your Kentucky hunting date could be sold to someone else, and your deposit forfeited if you are not paid before arrival - I have had checks bounce.
 In all honesty, call me and say, "I need another week," and I'll allow that, but just don't show up with money in hand because I won't always be on-site during your Kentucky deer hunt.
-My parents own the property next door, who do have a spare set of keys to the cabin if needed.
 "Life Happens" and you can certainly cancel, but that needs to be done 60 days prior to your hunt.
 If that is done, your deposit can be used towards a future hunt of equal value at near the same time.

 Bring your quad for assistance pulling out a deer, or I do have a deer cart at the cabin if you need help.
 It's like a dolly with big tires you can use to pull deer out of the woods.